History of the

 The Town of Winfield is home to the Jolly Beavers 4-H Club.
 They held their meetings in the town hall starting in 1944.
 The original club disbanded during World War II, but started again in 1949 due the efforts of Arlow Giles, Bertha Schyvinck, and Vinton Craker.
 The history of 4-H dates back to the Morrill Act of 1862 (also known as the Land Grant College Act) which established institutions in each state to educate people in agriculture, home economics, mechanical arts, and other professions that were practical at the time.
 Then the Smith-Lever Act of 1914 is a federal law that directed all 4-H clubs become an official function of the US Department of Agriculture directed through the land grant college system.
 This system was set up to inform people about the current developments in agriculture and home.
 The four Hs stand for head, heart, hands, and health.
 The 4-H pledge is “I pledge my head to clearer thinking, my heart to greater loyalty, my hands to larger service, and my health to better living, for my club, my community, my country, and my world.”
 The 4-H motto is “to make the best better.”
 Many residents of the town have been members of the Jolly Beavers as members, officers, leaders, and general leaders.

 Over the years, the town has had three homemaker clubs.
-The Winfield Progressives started in 1948 and still meet today.
+The Winfield Progressives started in 1948 and disbanded in 201_.
 The Lucky 69ers started in 1969 and disbanded in 1996.
 The Hay Creek Honeybees started in 1981 and disbanded in the early 1990s.
 The clubs were started to give women a chance to see their neighbors and friends, to give them a little time away from their small children, and to share lessons presented by the county extension office.

 Lake Redstone, a man-made lake, was started in 1964.
 The Lake Redstone Property Owners Association was started in 1969 to promote the health, welfare, and safety of the property owners.
 The Lake Redstone Protection District was formed to help fund needed improvements to the lake.
 Although the lake itself is in the Town of LaValle, some parcels of land in the Town of Winfield are included in the Lake Redstone area.